PaulConyngham/jekyll-now/about.md

 papers.

 I wrote up my Neural Network in Java because I thought that it would be a good way to reteach myself object orientated programmming (OOP - which I learnt at Uni ).
-I though this would be a good idea because you can program up a neural network in such a way that you could have a Neuron as a separate object, which in then inherited by *a layer of neurons*, which could then be inherited by a "Brain" object.
+I thought this would be a good idea because you can program up a neural network in such a way that you could have a Neuron as a separate object, which in then inherited by *a layer of neurons*, which could then be inherited by a "Brain" object.

  I did *not* however use [Backpropagation](https://en.wikipedia.org/wiki/Backpropagation).
-Instead, []I opted to implement a paper from 1989 "Training Feed Forward Neural Networks via Genetic Algorithms"](https://www.ijcai.org/Proceedings/89-1/Papers/122.pdf)
+Instead, [I opted to implement a paper from 1989 "Training Feed Forward Neural Networks via Genetic Algorithms"](https://www.ijcai.org/Proceedings/89-1/Papers/122.pdf).
+This is the same fancy work that